spotbugs/spotbugs/docs/maven.rst

 Integrate Find Security Bugs into spotbugs-maven-plugin
 -------------------------------------------------------

-Find Security Bugs (or find-sec-bugs) is a SpotBugs plugin for security audits of Java web applications and Android applications.

 Are you looking for additional security detectors for SpotBugs?
 We suggest you check the `Find Security Bugs <https://find-sec-bugs.github.io/>`_ a SpotBugs plugin for security audits of Java web applications and Android applications.
 It can detect 138 different vulnerability types, including SQL/HQL Injection, Command Injection, XPath Injection, and Cryptography weaknesses.

 To integrate Find Security Bugs into SpotBugs plugin, you can configure your ``pom.xml`` like below: